oVirt/ovirt-site/source/uncategorized/overlay-networks-with-neutron-integration.html.md

 # Overlay Networks with Neutron Integration

+## oVirt & Neutron GRE Integration

 ![](oVirt_Neutron_GRE.jpeg "oVirt_Neutron_GRE.jpeg")

-**Install oVirt 3.3**
+### The oVirt Side

-Setup a couple of RHEL 6.5 hosts, run yum update.
+[Install the engine on a host.](Quick Start Guide) Setup a couple of RHEL 6.5 compatible hosts, run yum update.
 These will be used to host guests.

-**Install Neutron Controller**
+You can use oVirt's GUI to add the hosts now.
+If you do, you can select 'reinstall' later to install the Neutron agents.

+### Install Neutron Controller

 On the RHEL 6.5 host that will be used as the Neutron server, L3 agent and DHCP agent - Install iproute 2 that supports namespaces (For example 2.6.32-130): <https://brewweb.devel.redhat.com/buildinfo?buildID=297968>